 Probably the most important commandment of all is choosing a clinician who is experienced and qualified to choose and administer a peel that is an appropriate blend and strength for your specific skin type.
 And if you do so, you needn't worry about any kind of negative side effects aside from a little bit of tingling and/or heat during the treatment and perhaps some flaking post-treatment.
 (Both of which are 100% normal and to be expected.)
 However, anything outside of that isn't normal and you should reach out to your clinician immediately.

-"It's important for clinicians to have training and so long they do, you will be in good hands.
+"It's important for clinicians to have the training and so long they do, you will be in good hands.
 Many estheticians train under dermatologists and have an immense amount of knowledge," assures Spann.
 "The experience Samantha had on Sex and the City hurt chemical peels globally.
 Historically speaking, peels have been more aggressive in the past, but there are now many peels that allow you to immediately get back to everyday life—no downtime required."

 Still wary?
 Take a look at my post-peel skin above, which I took a grand total of two minutes post-peel—no redness, no discomfort.
 And while, yes, the esthetician took it easy on my skin since it was my first time, my result seems to be the norm.
-In the days following the treatment, I had some flaking around my nose and mouth (where my breakouts and scarring have set up camp this past year), but the flaking was minimal and nothing I was worried or self-conscious about.
+In the days following the treatment, I had some redness and flaking around my nose and mouth (where my breakouts and scarring have set up camp this past year), but the flaking was minimal and nothing I was worried or self-conscious about.

 5. Mind Your P's and F's